Mediterranean Challenge Cup: XXII MBC - St. Julian's 2019

-The 22nd MBC was held March 31 - April 7, 2019 in St. Julian's, (Malta) for the third time (previously hosted in 1999 and 2005) at Eden Superbowl.
-This was the biggest edition yet, attracting 16 Federations.
+The 22nd MBC was held March 31 - April 7 in St. Julian's, Malta for the third time (previously hosted in 1999 and 2005) at Eden Superbowl.
+This was the biggest edition yet, attracting 16 federations.
 Egypt, Kosovo and Portugal participated for the first time, while Gibraltar and Israel returned after a one-year absence.
 The singles events were won by Georgia Sagona (Greece) and Antonino Fiorentino (Italy).
 Sara Xuereb and Sue Abela (Malta) won women's doubles, while Ege Gediz and Erkeskin Taygun (Turkey) won men's doubles.
+Abela's win in women's doubles was her fifteenth gold medal.
 Ebru Ozogluuntur and Taygun Erkeskin (Turkey) won mixed doubles.
 For the fourth consecutive year, France won the team event.
 The singles winners, Sagona and Fiorentino, won all events.
 Delphine Labille (France) won women's masters and Taygun Erkeskin (Turkey) won the men's masters.

 XXIII MBC - Moussy-le-Neuf 2021

-The 23rd MBC was to be November 8-15, 2020, in Moussy-le-Neuf, (France), at Escape Factory, but was postponed due to the Covid-19 pandemic to October 11-17, 2021.
-14 Federations participated, with Egypt and Tunisia not sending bowlers.
+The 23rd MBC was to be November 8–15, 2020, in Moussy-le-Neuf, France, at Escape Factory, but was postponed due to the COVID-19 pandemic and rescheduled to October 11–17, 2021.
+14 Federations participated, with Egypt and Tunisia withdrawing.
 The singles events were won by Tali Itzhak Abdu (Israel) and Walter Alessandro Santu (Italy).
 Italy swept the doubles events, with Roberta Ferina & Melania Rossi winning women's doubles, while Walter Alessandro Santu & Tommaso Radi won men's doubles.
 Tali Itzhak Abdu & Netanel Shimon Volpert (Israel) won mixed doubles.
 For the fifth consecutive time, France won the team event.
 The singles winners, Abdu and Santu, won all-events.
 Georgia Sagona (Greece) won women's masters and Maxime Dubois (France) won men's masters.
 Portugal won its first ever medal in the MBC, when Paulo Lopes won a bronze medal in men's singles.

 XXIV MBC - Athens 2022

-The 24th MBC was held in Athens, (Greece) for the second time from May 1-8, 2022, at Strike Bowling Centre.
-15 Federations participated, with Egypt and Tunisia returning after missing last year's edition, while Kosovo not sending bowlers.
+The 24th MBC was held in Athens, Greece for the second time from May 1–8, at Strike Bowling Centre.
+15 federations participated, with Egypt and Tunisia returning after missing last year's edition, while Kosovo withdrawing.
 The singles events were won by Alja Bergauer (Slovenia) and Keny Billaut (France).
 Eva Krafogel and Alja Bergauer (Slovenia) won women's doubles, while Lefteris Montsenigos and Orestes Stamatiou (Greece) won men's doubles.
 Manon Grandsire and Hugo Bonnefoy (France) won mixed doubles.
 For the sixth consecutive time, France won the team event.
 The singles winners, Bergauer and Billaut won all-events.
 Grandsire won women's masters and Stamatiou won men's masters.
 Egypt won its first ever medal in the MBC when Sarah Farag won a silver medal in women's singles.